Vision, Ethos and Strategic Direction

-Impact Continual feedback to Senior Leadership Team (SLT) who made changes to communication process and web site details.
+Impact Continual feedback to Senior Leadership Team (SLT).

 Holding the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff

-Alignment of Head Teacher objectives with School Improvement Plan and staff objectives
+Alignment of Head Teacher objectives with School Development Plan (SDP) and Staff Objectives

-Impact Strong alignment between SIP, heads objectives and staff objectives leading to focused and agreed areas for improvement by all.
+Impact Strong alignment between SDP, heads objectives and staff objectives leading to focused and agreed areas for improvement by all.

 Impact Better focus on key strategic issues, less repetition between different meetings, better monitoring of key improvement areas throughout the year so we can address issues earlier, better ownership of key strategic areas by the Governing Body, more engagement by all governors in work of governing board.

-Impact GB has confidence that objectives for staff are SMART and in line with SIP.
+Impact Governing Body has confidence that objectives for staff are SMART and in line with School Development Plan.
 Better monitoring throughout the year to prevent any surprised at end of appraisal cycle.
 Early interventions can be made if necessary.